As an Amazon Associate, I earn from qualifying purchases.

 PIE DOUGH

-- In the bowl of a food processor, process 1 1/2 cups flour, sugar and salt until combined, about 5 seconds.
-Add the chilled butter and shortening and continue to process until incorporated and the mixture forms uneven clumps, with no floury bits remain, about 15 seconds.
+- In the bowl of a food processor, process 1 1/2 cups flour, sugar, and salt until combined, about 5 seconds.
+Add the chilled butter and shortening and process until incorporated and the mixture forms uneven clumps with no floury bits remaining, about 15 seconds.

-- Scrape down the sides of the bowl and evenly redistribute dough evenly around the processor bowl.
-Sprinkle the remaining 1 cup flour to the mixture and pulse until mixture has broken up into pieces and evenly distributed around the bowl, about 4 to 6 pulses.
+- Scrape down the bowl and redistribute the dough evenly.
+Sprinkle the remaining 1 cup flour over the mixture and pulse until the dough breaks into evenly distributed pieces, about 4 to 6 pulses.

 EGG WASH

-- Combine the egg and water together in a small bowl and set aside.
+- Whisk together the egg and water in a small bowl and set aside.

 CHERRY PIE FILLING

-- Adjust an oven rack to the lowest position, place a foil lined rimmed baking sheet on the rack and heat oven to 400 degrees.
+- Adjust an oven rack to the lowest position.
+Place a foil-lined rimmed baking sheet on the rack and heat the oven to 400°F.

 Notes